 Take a look at BU!

-For most of us, the present is defined by COVID-19.
-But soon, this pandemic will pass and life will resume.
 As you look toward your future, take a moment to view this short video about the experience you can expect as a graduate student at Boston University.
 Graduate study at BU is an exciting prospect—from our diverse campus life to rigorous studies, professional opportunities to essential support for international students.
 We look forward to seeing you on campus soon.
-Until then, stay well.

 At the heart of the Boston University College of Engineering’s mission is preparing the world’s citizens to advance the global economy and quality of life for all people.
 We invite and sustain a vibrant national and international student population, and a deep appreciation of global and cultural awareness and respect is a critical component of an engineering degree.